Fredopayn1119/GROUP-22/LLM-Installation-and-Running-Guide.md

   <img src="images/Python-Extension.png" width=500 alt="accessibility text">
 </p>

-## BioGPT
-### Installation
-First, pip (a package manager) must be installed:
+Finally, pip (a package manager) must be installed:

 ``` bash
 python -m ensurepip --upgrade
 ```

+## BioGPT
+### Installation
-Then install the transformers library, which includes some of the APIs that will be used in the main code.
+Install the transformers library, which includes some of the APIs that will be used in the code:

 ``` bash
 pip install transformers